Dynamic Optimization with Convergence Guarantees: Introduction

 \subsection{An Important Class of Dynamic Optimization Problems}

-Many optimal control, estimation and system design problems can be written as a dynamic optimization problem in the form where the open bounded interval $ \Omega := (t_0,t_E) \subsetneq \R$, $\cX$ is an appropriately-defined Hilbert space such that $y$ is continuous and \enquote{f.a.e.} means \enquote{for almost every} in the Lebesgue sense; detailed definitions and assumptions are given in Section~\ref{sec:assumptions}.
-We note that the form in~\refOCP is quite general.
-As shown in Appendix~\ref{sec:related}, problems in the popular Bolza form with general inequalities and those with a free initial-time $t_0$ or end-time~$t_E$, can be converted into~\refOCP; in turn, many problems from control and state estimation can be stated in Bolza form~\cite{Betts2nd}.
+Many optimal control, estimation, system identification and design problems can be written as a dynamic optimization problem in the Lagrange form where the open bounded interval $ \Omega := (t_0,t_E) \subsetneq \R$, $\cX$ is an appropriately-defined Hilbert space for solution candidates $x:=(y,z)$ such that $y$ is continuous, and \enquote{f.a.e.} means \enquote{for almost every} in the Lebesgue sense.
+Detailed definitions and assumptions are given in Section~\ref{sec:assumptions}.
+An optimal solution will be denoted with $x^\star$.
+We note that the form~\refOCP is quite general and adopted here to minimize notation.

-Dynamic equations and path constraints are included via the differential-algebraic equations (DAE) in~\eqref{eqn:dae} and the inequalities~\eqref{eqn:positive}.
-The point constraints~\eqref{eqn:point} enforce boundary constraints, such as initial or final values on the state $y$, or can be used to include values obtained by measurements at given points.
-Constant parameters that are to be determined, or unknown parameters that are to be estimated, can also be included in $y$.
-The free variable $z$ can include manipulated control inputs to be determined or unknown external signals, such as measurement or process noise.
+Ordinary differential equations (ODEs) and path constraints are included via the differential-algebraic equations (DAE) in~\eqref{eqn:dae} and the inequalities~\eqref{eqn:positive}.
+The point constraints~\eqref{eqn:point} enforce boundary constraints, such as initial or final values on the state $y$, or include values obtained by measurements at given time instances.

+With techniques presented in \cite[Sect.~3.1]{Patterson:2014:GMS:2684421.2558904},\cite[Sect.~2--3]{BrysonWildly},\cite[Chap.~4]{Betts2nd}, problems in the popular Bolza or Mayer forms with general inequalities and free initial- or end-time can be converted into the form~\refOCP; see Appendix~\ref{sec:convert}.
+In turn, many problems from control, estimation and system identification can be stated in Bolza or Mayer form~\cite{Betts2nd}.

-Problem~\refOCP is an infinite-dimensional optimization problem, because the optimization is over function spaces subject to an uncountable set of constraints.
+Problem~\refOCP is infinite-dimensional, because the optimization is over function spaces subject to an uncountable set of constraints.
 It is very hard or impossible to compute an analytic solution, in general.
-Hence, for many problems one has to resort to a numerical method to compute an approximate solution.
-When doing so, it is important to eliminate whether features of the solution have arisen from physical principles or numerical errors.
-The need for a numerical method, which has a rigorous proof that the approximate solution convergences to the actual solution, is therefore essential when solving practical problems.
+Hence, one often has to resort to numerical methods to solve \refOCP.
+When doing so, it is important to eliminate whether features of the numerical solution have arisen from physical principles or numerical failure.
+The need for a numerical method, which has a rigorous proof that the numerical solution convergences to the exact solution, is therefore essential in practice.

-The state-of-the-art for the numerical solution of \refOCP is to discretize via direct collocation with finite elements ~\cite{Conway2012,Betts2nd,rao_asurvey,Patterson,KellyMatthew}.
-However, as will be shown in~Section~\ref{sec:numerical} via numerical examples, collocation methods can fail to converge if care is not taken.